ndp/amp-what-acceptance-test/specs/amp-what.md

 * Click the "money-mouth face" symbol
 * Click link "supplemental symbols and pictographs"
 * Page contains "circled cross formee four dots"
+* Page contains "brown heart"
+* Click the "Click to show more than 250." message
 * Page contains "nazar amulet"

 ## A fairly thorough coverage of the sample queries